 National Citizens Alliance — Registered Federal Political Party of Canada

 National Citizens Alliance’s agenda is Canadians First.
-All Canadians.
+All Canadians including people from all races and religions.
 We are here to protect and enhance Canada, and that includes provincial equity and fairness.

 NCA became a registered federal party on January 30, 2019.